-This course prepares students to teach science concepts commonly developed in the elementary grades, with a special emphasis on use of materials, field trips, experiments, laboratory experiences, and other activities.
+This course explores various strategies and materials used in elementary school science programs with a special emphasis on use of educational technology, experiments, laboratory experiences and learning activities.
+Students will develop the knowledge, skills, and strategies needed to incorporate health and physical education competencies into elementary classroom integrated curriculum.
+Consideration is given to curriculum development, differentiated instructional planning, instructional technology, and English language learning.
 (Prerequisite: ED190 or permission of the Education Department program director; must be officially admitted to Teacher Education program)